1. What is your screenplay about?

 I have a real passion for this material.
 I don’t only write fan fiction scripts, in fact this is my first.
 But when the project is finished and it becomes available for people to watch, you don’t want them to have to feel sorry for you that you didn’t have millions of dollars to make it.
 You just want them to be able to enjoy it as a movie.
 And the one point of production that doesn’t take millions to get right is the script.
 It costs me nothing but passion & craft at the keyboard.
 Once it’s ready to show, you need that distance and perspective you can only get through impartial readers and feedback.
 So I was really excited to find the Fan Fiction Film & Screenplay Festival and the opportunity to get the script in front of experienced industry readers.
 Again, extremely gratifying to read such a positive reaction.
 There were points of criticism to consider in it, too.
 Valid perspective.
 You want anything that gives you a tool to make what you’re doing better.

-Watch the Screenplay Reading:
+Watch the Screenplay Movie: